vykuang/aoc-2024/README.md

 - find correct val to initialize `regA` so that output is same as program
 - return lowest positive A init
+- seems to require some mathing

+## day 18 RAM run

+### part i

+- 2d grid, 0-70
+- input: list of coords indicating where bytes will fall, in `x, y` format
+- start at `0, 0` (top left)
+- exit at bottom right (6, 6) in ex, (70, 70) in input
+- once bytes land, that spot is corrupted and cannot be used
+- pathfinding with a dynamic maze
+- dijkstra while updating barriers every cycle
+- only worked after *all the required bytes fell first*, instead of updating the falling bytes step by step; misread?

+### part i

+determine the first byte that will prevent any paths from reaching the end